STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Bamboo stem.
 Coloured scanning electron micrograph (SEM) of a section through a bamboo stem (Phyllostachys sp.).
-Vascular bundles can be seen (orange) containing xylem (larger openings) and phloem (smaller openings).
+Vascular bundles can be seen (pale brown) containing xylem (larger openings) and phloem (smaller openings).
 The xylem transports water and mineral nutrients from the roots throughout the plant and the phloem transports carbohydrates and plant hormones around the plant.
-The yellow fibres are woody supportive tissue.
+The purple and blue fibres are woody supportive tissue.
 Bamboos are tropical and subtropical members of the grass family Gramineae.
 The stems, known as canes or culms, can reach great heights.
 They are widely used in construction, as these fibres form very tough structures, but are also flexible.
 Magnification: x300 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.